 Phase 2: Testing and Pilot Transition (December 2017 - February 2018)

 - Functional, technical, and user acceptance testing

-- Pilot migration with all IT Services staff members and select local IT members
+- Pilot transition with all of IT Services staff members and select local IT members

 Phase 4: Transition to Operations and Retirement of SFU Connect (March 2019)

 Will I still be able to access SFU Connect during and after the transition?

 SFU Connect will remain accessible to all users throughout and after the transition up until March 2019.

 Does the testing process involve members of the SFU Community?

 The testing strategy for the SFU community is currently in development.
 SFU community members will be notified of any updates.

 Who can I contact if I would like more information?